ravip18596/MachineCoding/LLD/SOLIDPrinciples.md

 ## 5. Dependency Inversion

-Class should depend on interfaces rather than concrete class
+- Class should depend on interfaces rather than concrete class
+- No concrete class should depend upon another concrete class

 Example of code that is directly dependent on concrete class
 ```java